euangeleo/aircraft-seat/app/notes.md

 I now have `audiostream.py` set up to use python-vlc.
 I'm not sure if it's working, though.
 Maybe have to fiddle a bit in a REPL to make sure it's working?

+## Middle of 23-06-11

+The `audiostream.py` file is now properly using python-vlc.
+I couldn't get it to work using the LiveATC *playlist*, but it seems to work fine if I use the URL that is provided in that playlist.
+Rather than have that script have to parse the playlist to get the URL, I've just hard-coded it in.
+If this becomes a problem, I can change it.

+Now that I'm shutting down the playing of the stream overnight, do I need to add a fourth status, something like "overnight hold"?
+Will a blinking light be disturbing if someone is ever sleeping in that room?
+The blue LED is pretty dim, so I don't think so.

+So, if the code part is working well enough now, then I need to focus on getting it set up to run via CRON or something comparable.